Towards More Sustainable Choices through Aalto MBA

 Sustainable development and corporate social responsibility impact your business; how is your company shaping the market?
-And why is sustainability a strategic goal for business?
+And why is sustainability a strategic goal for the business?

+Leaders need to take action and manage the value chain of their business, ensuring that sustainability and business strategy are mutually complementary.
 The Strategic Sustainability for Business program focuses on strengthening the link between sustainability and business strategy within the business environment.
-Leaders need to take action and manage the value chain of their business, ensuring that sustainability and business strategy are mutually complementary.

 World-class lectures and facilitated learning sessions designed to accelerate change in the organization

 Bridging strategic thinking with sustainability to align business goals